schollz/rwtxt/README.md

 You can download a binary for the [latest release](https://github.com/schollz/rwtxt/releases/latest).

 Or you can install from source.
-First make sure to [install Go](https://golang.org/dl/).
+First, make sure to [install Go](https://golang.org/dl/).
 Then clone the repo:

 ```bash